sysadminmike/couch-statsd-backend/README.md

 Note: The uuid_generator function is passed 'num' which is incremented each call within a flush, this is reset on each flush.

+###Bulking

+bulk_size
+Number of docs to submit in per bulk request.
+To disable bulking set this to 0.

+bulk_wait
+Time to wait (ms) between sending each bulk of docs for a flush to couch.
+Be careful with this if total time to insert all docs per flush > time period of flush then docs to be posted will just keep growing.

+It should be ok for the total time to insert all the bulks to run over the statsd flush period if a sudden rush of metrics arrive once in a while but if this keeps happening i suspect node will run out of memory to hold the backlog.

 ##Supported Metrics